robinhood/faust/docs/userguide/agents.rst

 and straightforward serialization support.

-Streams can be sharded in a round-robin manner, or partitioned by the message key, and this decides how the stream divides between available agent instances in the cluster.
+Streams can be sharded in a round-robin manner, or partitioned by the message key; this decides how the stream divides between available agent instances in the cluster.

 **Create an agent**
-    To create an agent you need to use the ``@app.agent`` decorator on an async function taking a stream as the argument, and that consumes the stream using the :keyword:`async for` keyword, processing the events in it:
+    To create an agent, you need to use the ``@app.agent`` decorator on an async function taking a stream as the argument.
+Further, it must iterate over the stream using the :keyword:`async for` keyword to process the stream:

     .. sourcecode:: python